-Chanterelle mushrooms are delicious wild mushrooms that have a mild, slightly sweet and earthy taste.
+Chanterelle mushrooms are delicious wild mushrooms that have a mild, slightly sweet, and earthy taste.
 They are my favorite mushrooms so I have many recipes using them.

+In this post, you’ll find chanterelle mushroom recipes and some general information about these mushrooms, like how to cook them or store them.
 If you’re wondering what to do with chanterelle mushrooms, this is a great place to start!

 Chanterelle mushroom recipes

-1) Chanterelle omelette
+1) Chanterelle omelet

 This is my absolutely favorite recipe using chanterelle mushrooms.
 This cheesy omelet is filled with chanterelle mushrooms sauteed with shallots, garlic, and thyme.
 The omelet is made with eggs and Gruyere cheese.
 It’s a great savory breakfast or brunch idea!
 You could also make a fluffy mushroom omelet, by separating the eggs and beating the egg whites until stiff.

-Here’s the recipe: chanterelle mushroom omelette.
+Here’s the recipe: chanterelle mushroom omelet.

 2) Creamy chanterelle sauce